Viir/bots/guide/eve-online/how-to-automate-traveling-in-eve-online-using-a-warp-to-0-autopilot.md

 Fortunately, this process can be automated using a bot.
 The bot we are using here follows the route set in the in-game autopilot and uses the context menu to initiate warp and dock commands.
 Using the following steps, you can set up your warp-to-0 auto-pilot bot, to travel fast and safe in EVE Online.

-+ Download the BotEngine console from the following URL:
++ Download the BotEngine console from the following address:
-[https://botengine.blob.core.windows.net/blob-library/by-name/2019-12-09.BotEngine.Console.zip](https://botengine.blob.core.windows.net/blob-library/by-name/2019-12-09.BotEngine.Console.zip).
+[https://botengine.blob.core.windows.net/blob-library/by-name/2019-12-11.BotEngine.Console.zip](https://botengine.blob.core.windows.net/blob-library/by-name/2019-12-11.BotEngine.Console.zip).
 Extract this Zip-Archive.
 This will give you a file named `BotEngine.exe`.
 + The bot we will use in this guide only works when the EVE Online client is configured to not run in 64-bit mode.
 Make sure that the setting `Run clients with 64 bit` is *disabled* for the EVE Online client.
 You can check this in the settings dialog shown in the screenshot below:

 ![Settings Dialog in EVE Online](./image/2019-10-08.eve-online-launcher-settings-dialog.png)